-The Georgian passport currently ranks on the 49th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 115 countries.
+The Georgian passport is currently ranked 43rd place on the Guide Passport Index.
+It provides visa-free access to 124 countries.
 Giving it an overall medium-low mobility score.
 Georgian passport holders have visa-free access and visas on arrival to countries such as Brazil, Thailand, Israel and the entire European Union.
-Georgian nationals require a visa to enter about 111 destinations in the world.
+Georgian nationals require a visa to enter about 105 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, China and Japan.

 Georgia is a former soviet country.
 It consists of 9 regions and 2 autonomous regions.
 Neighboring countries include Turkey, Armenia, Azerbaijan and Russia.
 The country is situated in the Caucasus region in Eurasia.
 The nation’s most important regions are Tbilisi, Kvemo Kartli and Imereti.
 Georgia has a surface area of 69,700 square kilometers.
 Making it is one of the smaller countries in Asia.
 Georgia is mostly mountainous with lowlands near the Black Sea.
 Its climate is warm and temperate.

 The overall population is over 4 million people.
 The capital of the country is Tbilisi, which is also the most populous city with 1.1 million inhabitants.
 Other major cities are Batumi and Kutaisi.
 The largest airport is Shota Rustaveli Tbilisi International Airport (TBS) with 3.6 million yearly passengers.
 The second largest is Kutaisi International Airport (KUT) with 870,000 yearly passengers.
 Tbilisi airport has excellent flight connections to the entire European Union and Middle East.